 Instructors also offer live video support through Adobe Collaborate during office hours.
 For questions and concerns about homework assignments, projects and grades please email or call your professor.

 Career Opportunities in Pre-Professional Education

 When you receive a BAAS degree with a diverse populations and age groups concentration, you can look forward to an enhanced career in your field.
-This might include new opportunities in management, or even a new career in a related field.
+This might include new opportunities in management or a new career in a related field.
 Career Services offers free job placement assistance to all students, so if you are looking for another job, we can help you find it.